voetoet/Natural-Gradual-Learning/README.md

 ---

+## 📘 Want to Learn More?
+Check the full [SOP 1.04 Overview](docs/overview.md) for module structure and ethical reasoning principles.

+---

 ## 🔍 Modular Simulation Cases

 These real-world case studies demonstrate how NGL SOP 1.04 handles ethically complex or ambiguous prompts: